WebAssembly/tool-conventions/EHScheme.md

 does set a physical register in Dwarf CFI.
 But for SjLj and WebAssembly schemes it sets some field in a struct instead.
 Same for `_Unwind_GetGR`.)

-When looking for a matching catch clause in each call frame, what a personality function does is querying the call site table within the current function's LSDA (Language Specipic Data Area), also known as exception handling table or `gcc_except_table`, with a call site information.
+When looking for a matching catch site in each call frame, what a personality function does is querying the call site table within the current function's LSDA (Language Specipic Data Area), also known as exception handling table or `gcc_except_table`, with a call site information.
 For example, the table answers